sterlett/sterlett/README.md

 ![console_api_benchmark_list_asciicast](.github/images/console-api-benchmark-list.gif)

+You can specify a minimum benchmark score for items to be shown in the table using `passmark.cpu.min_value` in `parameters.yml`.

 ### Retrieving hardware prices

 Renders a table with hardware prices from the different sellers, which are used to suggest deals *.